 - December 15: Last day of the tax season to submit your tax returns before the new year

-If the tax payment or filing deadline falls on a weekend/public holiday, it will be moved to the next business day.
+If the tax payment or filing deadline falls on a weekend/public holiday, it will transfer to the next business day.

 Questions About Expat Taxes in the Netherlands?

 Do you have more questions about filing US expat taxes from the Netherlands?
-Our friendly, expert human tax experts can help you and assist with your US tax filing within the country, too.
+Our friendly, expert human tax experts can also help you and assist with your US tax filing within the country.

 Be sure to file your US taxes every year with the first and most trusted expat tax software for Americans abroad.
-Get started today by signing up for a free account on MyExpatTaxes!
+Start today by signing up for a free account on MyExpatTaxes!